hillinhank/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?
 It may be interesting to take inflation into consideration when considering investment.
 This may shift the data for a more honest review.
 It may also be beneficial to further consider what the successful ventures had in common in regards to location.

+Based on these findings, it is reccomended to keep the investment to be under $5000, and to Launch her play in May if possible.